 (Technically, his dream is to become more of a druid, but just go with me here.)

 Because I’m leaning in heavy on the wizard trope, I want to boost Willow with proficiencies in Investigation and Arcana.
 He’s going to be a wizard’s wizard—the most wizardly wizard.
 If he doesn’t know something off the cuff, he’ll figure it out with investigation.

 Before we jump in, feel free to check out my original adventure, Dead Man’s Tale, and give your wizard a try in a pirate setting.
 Click here or below for more info.

 Forest gnome traits.

-Gnomes have a +2 racial bonus to intelligence, making them one of the most suitable candidates for the wizard class in the basic Player’s Guide.
+Gnomes have a strong racial bonus to Intelligence, making them one of the most suitable candidates for the wizard class in the basic Player’s Guide.
 Not only does the intelligence score affect the potency of a wizard’s magic, it affects in-game problem solving.
 All History, Religion, Arcana, Nature and Investigation checks will be based off this score, making the wizard a key resource in solving story challenges.

 As most fey races, gnomes come equipped with Darkvision.
 I mean, when doesn’t that come in handy?

 Gnome Cunning grants my little guy advantage on saving throws against magic (Intelligence, Wisdom and Charisma).
 This race is prebuilt to defend against magic, making the wizard class even more fitting.
 Gnomes are natural mage duelists.

 Choose forest gnome